vasilitate/VAPP/README.md

 After syncing your gradle files, your project should be ready to initialise VAPP! with a list of products.
 See the [sample application](https://github.com/vasilitate/VAPP-Store) if you are having trouble with this step.

+# Vapp Numbers
+You should download a 'vapp_numbers.csv' file and place it in your assets directory (/src/main/assets).
+This file can be found on the developer console under System > Profile > vapp_numbers.csv, and is required for the SDK to work.

 ### Initialising VAPP!
 Vapp.initialise() must be called before any SMS payments are made.
 Initialisation requires several pieces of information: